Back To Top

 Reasons to avoid

-The S70 succeeded the excellent Approach S62 as Garmin’s flagship golf watch, keeping everything that made its predecessor great while adding refinements to make it even better.
+The S70 carries on the success of the excellent Approach S62 as Garmin's flagship golf watch, keeping everything that made its predecessor great while adding refinements to make it even better.
 New features include an improved display, enhanced graphics and better battery life.
-Altogether, these upgrades make it our top pick in this guide.
+After testing these new upgrades, it wasn't a difficult choice to choose it as our top pick.

 Best accompanying app